logan9997/Lego-Price-Tracker-Website/README.md

 # Bricklink-Price-Tracker

-A website that shows price data and trends of lego sets and minifigures.
+A Django driven web app to track prices of lego sets and minifigures

 Features: